RedisAI/RedisAI/docs/index.md

 Redis server v=4.0.9 sha=00000000:0 malloc=libc bits=64 build=c49f4faf7c3c647a
 ```

-To start redis with the RedisAI module loaded, you need to make sure the dependencies can be found from redis.
+To start redis with the RedisAI module loaded, you need to make sure the dependencies can be found by redis.
 One example on how to do this on Linux is:

 ```
 LD_LIBRARY_PATH=<PATH_TO>/deps/install/lib redis-server --loadmodule build/redisai.so